Axion cogenesis without isocurvature perturbations: Axion rotations from Hubble-induced masses

 For the case opposite to \eq{eq:therm_log_condition}, the thermal-log potential remains smaller than the Hubble-induced potential both before and after reheating.
 The Hubble-induced mass is absent after inflationary reheating completes.
 If $m_0 < H_{\rm RH}$, the saxion becomes effectively massless after reheating.
-Without a sufficient curvature in the radial direction to provide the centripetal force and support the rotation, the saxion field value increases towards the Planck scale again, after which the PQ field is trapped to a local minimum created by higher-dimensional operators.
-When the Hubble parameter later decreases to the saxion vacuum mass, the PQ field starts to rotate and the PQ charge can be generated again as long as multiple higher-dimensional operators create a curved trajectory towards the origin.
-Unlike the standard scenario of kinetic misalignment with a Planck-scale initial VEV but no the flipped Hubble-induced mass, this scenario is still free of isocurvature perturbations due to post-inflationary relaxation of the angular mode to a local minimum.
-However, this scenario requires the additional assumption of a curved trajectory, and we do not consider this case further in this paper. \footnote{ We will consider the scenario where the thermal mass never dominates---namely, \eq{eq:therm_log_condition} is violated---but the bare mass term $m_0$ dominates over the Hubble-induced mass during reheating, $m_0 > H_{\rm RH}$.
-The radius of the rotation continuously decreases in this case without any issues.}
+Without a sufficient curvature in the radial direction to provide the centripetal force and support the rotation, the saxion field value increases slightly and the rotational motion quickly enters the slow-roll regime by the overdamping Hubble friction.
+When the Hubble parameter later decreases to the saxion vacuum mass, the PQ field starts to rotate again.
+Despite the slow-roll regime, the PQ charge is conserved throughout the evolution since the potential is PQ conserving at this radius.
+Unlike the standard scenario of kinetic misalignment with a Planck-scale initial VEV but no flipped Hubble-induced mass, this scenario is still free of isocurvature perturbations due to post-inflationary relaxation of the angular mode to a local minimum.
+For the purposes of baryogenesis discussed in Sec.~\ref{sec:main}, we will consider the scenario where the thermal mass never dominates---namely, \eq{eq:therm_log_condition} is violated---but the bare mass term $m_0$ dominates over the Hubble-induced mass during reheating, $m_0 > H_{\rm RH}$.
+The evolution of the rotation smoothly transitions when the quadratic potential dominates, and $\dot\theta$ becomes a constant value $m_0$ until the rotation settles to the minimum of the radial potential.